Abeeekoala/IAC-Team-12/personal statements/Abraham.md

  ![alt text](../images/Pipeline_Debugging.png)

- In the above example, The issue was that we were writing to the `regfile` on the posedge of `clk` and at the decode stage, it can't fetch the updated `regfile` value because it was only updated on the next cycle.
+ In the above example, The issue was that we were writing to the `regfile` on the posedge of `clk` and at the decode stage, it couldn't fetch the updated `regfile` value because it was only updated on the next cycle.
 Thus the solution was to write to `regfile` on the negedge.
 I did the same thing for every failed case.

  ### Proof of Verified Pipelined CPU:
  ![alt text](../images/Pipelined_tests_passed.png)